Reflecting on a visit from Schools Consent Project

-11/3/16: This week we are delighted to welcome the Heads of School, Nancy and Sam, as guest bloggers.
+Former Heads of School, Nancy and Sam are our guest bloggers this week.
 Alongside their team of prefects, they recently organised the annual A2 Charity Weekend, in which the entire year group worked together towards the common goal of raising funds for their chosen charity.
 At this year’s event pupils surpassed their fundraising target and you can read more about the weekend here.
-In their guest post the Heads of School explain why they chose PumpAid as their charity and what they learnt from organising the weekend.
+In their guest post they explain why they chose PumpAid as their charity and what they learnt from organising the weekend...

 Two weeks ago we led the A2 year group (year 13) in organising a fundraising event for a charity of our choice.
 This year we chose to support PumpAid, a charity based in London but which operates in Malawi.
 Our aim was to sponsor the building of a water pump for a village in rural Malawi.